Get 50% off your first month on any monthly plan.

 capturePage();

 This simple script captures a full page screenshot of any website and saves it as a PNG file.
-You can build your own machine over this.
+For the full architecture, including storage and a retrieval interface, follow our step-by-step guide on how to build your own Wayback Machine using ScreenshotAPI.

 Archive.today, is another popular tool to save web pages as static snapshots.
 It's often utilized to save online posts, articles, or pages from being removed or changed.

-Though, it's free and excellent as a manual solution, it doesn't have automation options.
-There is no API support, no dynamic rendering functionality, and no programmatic control, so it's less ideal for developers or those who have regular captures to do.
+Archive.today is free and excellent as a manual solution, but it has no automation options.
+There is no API, no dynamic rendering, and no programmatic control, so it is less useful for developers or anyone who needs regular, repeatable captures.

 Created by Harvard Law School, Perma.cc serves the academic and legal sectors.
 It helps researchers and institutions create permanent, unalterable records of web pages that are referenced in scholarly papers and legal documents.